gladly-team/next-firebase-auth/README.md

     cookies: {
       name: 'ExampleApp', // required
       // Keys are required unless you set `signed` to `false`.
-      // The keys cannot be accessible on the client side.
+      // The keys cannot be accessible on the client-side.
       keys: [
         process.env.COOKIE_SECRET_CURRENT,
         process.env.COOKIE_SECRET_PREVIOUS,